 5. Playful Bathroom Wall Hangings

-Wall hangings like vibrantly colored Juju hats, mid-century modern brass C. Jere sculptures, and even vintage signs are an especially smart idea for bathrooms, as they’ll withstand the moisture and humidity of those daily hot showers.
+Wall hangings like vibrantly colored and stylish Juju hats, mid-century modern brass C. Jere sculptures, and even vintage signs are an especially smart idea for bathrooms, as they’ll withstand the moisture and humidity of those daily hot showers.